Alfred H. Bennett

-Biography
+Early life and education

+Alfred H. Bennett was born in Ennis, Texas.
+He earned a Bachelor of Science degree in Political Science from the University of Houston in 1988 and a Juris Doctor from the University of Texas School of Law in 1991.

+Legal career

-Bennett received a Bachelor of Science degree in 1988 from the University of Houston.
-He received a Juris Doctor in 1991 from the University of Texas School of Law.
-He served as an attorney at the law firm of Fulbright & Jaworski from 1991 to 1994 and at the law firm of Solar & Fernandes LLP from 1994 to 1998.
-From 1998 to 2008, he was a sole practitioner, representing individuals and companies in litigation before both Federal and State courts.
-From 2009 to 2015, he served as the Presiding Judge for the 61st Civil District Court of Texas.
-From 2010 to 2011, he served as the administrative judge for the Harris County Civil District Courts.
+Following law school, Bennett practiced law in Houston, Texas.
+He began his career as an associate at Fulbright & Jaworski L.L.P. from 1991 to 1994, and later at Solar & Fernandes, L.L.P. from 1994 to 1998.
+From 1998 to 2008, he operated a solo legal practice, representing individuals and corporate clients in litigation matters before both state and federal courts.
+During this period, Bennett also completed a 40-hour basic mediation training program through the A.A.
+White Dispute Resolution Center at the University of Houston in 2007.

+In addition to private practice, Bennett was active in legal education.
+From 2003 to 2013, he served as an adjunct professor at the Thurgood Marshall School of Law, where he taught trial advocacy.

+From 2009 to 2015, Bennett served as the presiding judge of the 61st Civil District Court of Texas in Harris County.
+While on the state bench, he also served as the administrative judge for the Harris County Civil District Courts from 2010 to 2011.

 Federal judicial service

-On September 18, 2014, President Barack Obama nominated Bennett to serve as a United States district judge of the United States District Court for the Southern District of Texas, to the seat vacated by Judge Kenneth M. Hoyt, who assumed senior status on March 2, 2013.
-On December 16, 2014, his nomination was returned to the President due to the sine die adjournment of the 113th Congress.
+On September 18, 2014, President Barack Obama nominated Bennett to serve as a United States district judge for the Southern District of Texas, to the seat vacated by Judge Kenneth M. Hoyt, who assumed senior status on March 2, 2013.
+On December 16, 2014, Bennett's nomination was returned to the President due to the sine die adjournment of the 113th Congress.
 On January 7, 2015, President Obama renominated him to the same position.
-He received a hearing before the Judiciary Committee on January 21, 2015.
-On February 26, 2015 his nomination was reported out of committee by voice vote.
-On April 13, 2015, the United States Senate confirmed him by a 95–0 vote.
-He received his judicial commission on April 15, 2015.
+Bennett received a hearing before the Judiciary Committee on January 21, 2015.
+On February 26, 2015, his nomination was reported out of committee by voice vote.
+On April 13, 2015, the United States Senate confirmed Bennett by a 95–0 vote.

+Notable Cases

+Transgender Prisoner Mistreatment Case (2016)

+In Zollicoffer v.
+Livingston, a transgender prisoner brought a § 1983 action against the Executive Director of the Texas Department of Criminal Justice, alleging Eighth Amendment violations for failing to protect her from sexual assault by other inmates.
+Bennett acknowledged the “horrific series of assaults, rapes, and abuses” were enough to “offend even the sternest of dispositions,” deferred ruling on whether the director was protected by qualified immunity, and ordered discovery on the issue.
+The case later settled.

+International Kidnapping Case of a Minor (2018)

+In USA v.
+Guimaraes, Bennett presided over a 10-day jury trial in which a Brazilian couple was convicted of the international kidnapping of their grandson.
+Bennett ordered a sentence below the guidelines while acknowledging “[t]here is no sentence I can impose that will resolve this family fracture.”